Logo

 Step 3: Creation of DSC(Digital Signature Certificate)

-DSC stands for Digital Signature Certificate.
-It is an electronic certificate that serves as a digital equivalent of a physical signature.
-A DSC is issued by a Certifying Authority (CA) after verifying the identity of the person or organization applying for it.
-It contains the applicant's name, public key, and other relevant details, and is used to sign and authenticate electronic documents and transactions.
-In the context of obtaining an incorporation certificate, a DSC is required to sign and file various forms and documents with the Registrar of Companies (RoC).
+DSC stands for Digital Signature Certificate .
+It is a certificate in electronic format acting as a digital substitute for physical signature.
+A DSC is issued by a Certifying Authority (CA) after verifying the identity of the person or organization that has applied for it.
+It includes the name of the applicant, public key, and other relevant information and is thus used to authenticate and sign electronic documents and transactions.
+While an incorporation certificate is to be obtained, a DSC is needed to sign and file different forms and documents with the RoC.

 Step 4: Apply for DIN

 DIN stands for Director Identification Number.
 It is a unique identification number assigned to an individual who intends to become a director or an existing director of a company in India.
-The DIN is issued by the Ministry of Corporate Affairs (MCA) after verifying the identity and other details of the applicant.
+The DIN is issued by the Ministry of Corporate Affairs when the identity and other details presented by the applicant have been verified.

-Every director of a company in India is required to have a DIN.
-The DIN serves as a unique identifier and helps in maintaining a database of all directors of companies in India.
-It is mandatory for all individuals who wish to become a director or an existing director of a company to obtain a DIN.
+Every director of a company in India is required to obtain a DIN.
+This unique identifier ensures the record of all the directors of companies in India.
+The DIN would be obtained by every person who intends to be a director or by an already existing director of a company.

 Step 5: Draft the Application Form

-A detailed application form has to be Filed in INC-32 with the Registrar of Companies.
-In this form all the personal details of the members and shareholders has to be drafted.
+With the registrar of companies, an application form INC-32 needs to be submitted which is detailed in nature.
+In this form, all the personal details of the members and shareholders need to be drafted.
 The details mentioned in the form are:

 • Details of Company